 And think about all the technology that you like to use.
-A cellphone is a need for personal safety, but a smartphone loaded with all the latest gaming is almost assuredly a want.
+A smartphone is a need in this current world, but do you really need the latest game apps?
 When you have a laptop, do you really need a tablet, too?

 When creating a spending plan and trying to live on limited funds, it's helpful to carefully consider what is a need and what is a want.
 And your definitions don't have to remain static.
-For example, having an iPod could generally be defined as a want.
+For example, having Air Pods could generally be defined as a want.
 But maybe you find that you're distracted by roommates or by noise in the library when you're trying to study.
 In that case, it might be helpful to use background music to block out the other sounds.